 – Legal Awareness

-In many organisation commercial contracts and commissions are not managed by a dedicate team, but more likely by end users, technical staff and line managers including operations, maintenance, HR, general services and many others.
+In many organisation commercial contracts and commissions are not managed by a dedicate team, but more likely by end users, technical staff and line managers including operations, sales managers, business development managers, customer account managers, maintenance, HR, general services and many others.
 This course is designed to meet the specific needs of this community.

 For us at DPSS, commercial contract management is a critical business process by which a contractor is motivated and enabled to achieve extra value added, over and above that which has been specified originally and assessable against criteria in the original contract.
 The process should be to the benefit of both parties.
 This definition includes contracting, which enables an organisation to secure and gain added value from a wide range of externally provided resources, efficiently, safely and effectively and thus achieve its strategic objectives.
 Commercial contract management differs from Project Management, in that it tends to focus upon the commercial aspects and is essentially a supporting role.